kpman/newsroom/README.md

 ### Make the change

 - Modify the source code in `src` folder.
-- Run `npm run lint` from the project root.
+- Run `npm run test` from the project root.
 Make sure it pass the check.

 ### Push it

-- Make a Pull-request
+- Make a Pull-request directly on `master` branch

 ## Related Repos